romanpeters/bitbar-coinhodler/README.md

 BitBar for macOS: https://getbitbar.com
 Coinhodler: https://coinhodler.io

 This plug-in allows you to track your Coinhodler portfolio right from the statusbar.
+Place the python file in your BitBar plug-in folder and make it executable by running `chmod +X coinhodler.5m.py`.

 You should run this plug-in from the commandline if you're using it for the first time.
 It will prompt you for your mnemonic backup phrase from Coinhodler.
-If you get a ModuleNotFoundError, run `pip install requests` from the commandline.
+If you get a ModuleNotFoundError, run `pip install requests`.